Audi e-tron GT reliability & safety rating

-Impartial data on safety and reliability for the e-tron GT has yet to emerge, as it has only recently gone on sale.
-But as it's based on the same platform as the Porsche Taycan, it's reasonable to take some reassurance from that car's five-star Euro NCAP crash-test rating.
+Impartial data on safety and reliability for the e-tron GT has yet to emerge, as it’s yet to sell in huge numbers.
+Given it's based on the same platform as the Porsche Taycan though, it's reasonable to take some reassurance from that car's five-star Euro NCAP crash-test rating.
 It'll take longer for any reliability issues to emerge, but electric cars in general have much less to go wrong than their diesel or petrol-engined counterparts.

 Audi e-tron GT reliability & problems